liz-is/emissions-tools/README.md

 ### Scope 2 emissions

+Scope 2 emissions from ARCHER2 are zero as the service is supplied by 100% certified renewable energy.
+For information purposes we can calculate what the Scope 2 emissions would have been if the energy was not 100% renewable energy using the methodology described below.

-Scope 2 emissions are typically calculated using the compute node energy use for particular jobs along with the carbon intensity of the South Scotland region of the UK National Grid at the start time of the job.
+UK national grid based Scope 2 emissions are typically calculated using the compute node energy use for particular jobs along with the carbon intensity of the South Scotland region of the UK National Grid at the start time of the job.
 The carbon intensity is retrieved from the [carbonintensity.org.uk](carbonintensity.org.uk) web API.